You research and carefully craft your blog posts. So, why is the current trend towards visuals?

 As indicated above, my graphic was too long for Twitter, and I wanted to have a graphic accompany my tweet, so I made one using Pablo.

 A search bar will come up that enables you to type in what picture you are looking for.
 I typed in “blog”.

 I chose the photo I wanted to use.
 The text was already on it.
 I just had to alter it.

 Although I didn’t modify the photo, you could change the contrast.

 I did modify the text size.
 I made it larger and resized the text box.
 You could change the text font as well.
 Caption boxes are available and several graphic sizes are also offered.

 In closing, Kinexmedia.com insists we are living in a visual age.
 You might as well take advantage of it by supplementing your blog posts with visuals.

 Even the SITSGirls blog claims you can increase blog traffic with visuals.

-Visitors, please share, so other bloggers know the value of these free visual editing tools.
+Visitors, please share, so other bloggers know the value of the BeFunky Photo Editor and these other free graphic design tools.